It is only when you attempt to home brew that you realize just how much time and effort goes into making beer for you to enjoy.

 This is the safest option for force carbonating your beer.
 It isn’t the fastest method, but it is very reliable, and it is guaranteed to produce excellent beer.
 Instead of having to wait a couple of weeks for your beer, your home brew will be ready in just a handful of days with this method.

 When you hear this, set your gas regulator to the recommended pressure for your recipe.
-Allow the keg to carbonate for around three to four days, then give your beer a try.
+Let the keg carbonate for around three or four days, then give your beer a try.
 In an ideal world, this method will have you drinking your beer in just a handful of days.

 But, it is important to realize that this doesn’t always happen.
-You may have to leave the beer to carbonate for up to 10 days, depending on the recipe, so check out the recipe before you use this method of force carbonation.
+You may have to leave the beer to carbonate for as long as a week or more, depending on the recipe, so check out the recipe before you use this method of force carbonation.

 Alternatively, if you fancy a risk, then you can shake it up.
 With the previous method, there was a level of intelligence to it, and careful planning.